turkoid/Injector/README.md

 ## Config File

-All options can be defined in easy to use config files.
+All options can be defined using an INI config file.
 Allows you to easily switch between configs.
-Values in the file override does in the command line arguments.
+Values in the file override those passed in the command line.

-The config file is just a basic INI file.

 ```
 [Config]